jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

 - **J. Si** and S. Kim, "Carpet Pattern Defect Detection Using Average Filtering and Morphology", Proc.
-Of Korean Institutd of Information, Electronics, and Communication Technology Conference, Vol. 15, No. 2, pp.48-49, Oct.
+Of Korean Institute of Information, Electronics, and Communication Technology Conference, Vol. 15, No. 2, pp.48-49, Oct.
 2022.

 - **J. Si** and S. Kim, "Prediction of Temperature Abnormality Based on Stacked LSTM for Control System of Therno-hygrostat", Journal of Korean Institute of Information Technology(JKIIT), Vol. 20, No.10, Oct.
 2022.